duneanalytics/sim-idx-ts/README.md

 ```bash
 npm publish
 ```

-4. Update the [CHANGELOG.md](CHANGELOG.md) with the changes for this version.
+4. Create a new release on GitHub with the same version number.

 ## License